run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-upstage/README.md

 pip install llama-index-readers-upstage
 ```

 This reader loads document files and detects elements such as text, tables, and figures using the Upstage Layout Analysis API.
-Users wishing to utilize this reader must obtain an API access token from the [Upstage developers document](https://developers.upstage.ai/docs/getting-started/quick-start).
+Users wishing to utilize this reader must obtain an API key from the [Upstage console](https://console.upstage.ai).

 ### Construction